Screen Writers Guild: Background and establishment

 In 1921, The Guild also formed a social arm, The Writers' Club.
 The club purchased a mansion at 6700 Sunset Boulevard and converted it to a clubhouse, which became a gathering place for SWG members.
 The Writers held numerous dinners, WAMPAS Baby Stars Candidates Parades, parties, and presentations of one-act plays through the mid-1930s.

 Starting in 1927, several historic trends caused the SWG's organizing and representation efforts to become nearly inactive.
 Louis B. Mayer founded the Academy of Motion Pictures Arts and Sciences as a means of bypassing union negotiations.
 Warner Brothers released the first commercial sound film, The Jazz Singer, bringing fundamental changes to screenwriting.
 And the Great Depression began taking a toll on all aspects of filmmaking economics.

 In 1933, ten writers met to discuss revitalizing the SWG as union under the protection of laws governing unions under consideration by Congress and eventually embodied in the Wagner Act of 1935.
 They included Donald Ogden Stewart, Charles Brackett, John Bright, Philip Dunne, Dorothy Parker and Howard J. Green; the union's first president.
 Others active in the 1930s included Lillian Hellman, Dashiell Hammett, Ogden Nash, Frances Goodrich, Albert Hackett, and Maurice Rapf.
 John Howard Lawson was also a co-founder, who was also a key player in resurrecting it in 1937.
 Gladys Lehman became the organization's first official amanuensis and secretary, as no one else wanted the job.
-She continued as a screenwriter until 1953 and House Un-American Activities Committee (HUAC).
+She continued as a screenwriter until 1953 and the House Un-American Activities Committee (HUAC).

 SWG sought to establish criteria for crediting authors for creating or contributing to a screenplay, known as "screen credits."
 Its house publication was The Screen Writer.